widdix/attachmentav-sdk-java/README.md

 # attachmentav-sdk-java

-A virus scan SDK for Java.
-Scan files for viruses, trojans, and other kinds of malware with attachmentAV API.
+An SDK to integrate virus and malware scan capabilities into Java applications.
+Scan files for viruses, trojans, and other kinds of malware with attachmentAV powered by Sophos.

-## What is attachmentAV API?
+## What is attachmentAV?

-The attachmentAV provides a REST API enabling you to scan files for viruses, trojans, and other kinds of malware.
-Two options are available:
+[attachmentAV](https://attachmentav.com) offers antivirus for SaaS and cloud platforms.
+Scan your files and attachments stored in the cloud for viruses, worms, and trojans. attachmentAV detects malware in real-time.
+Supports Amazon S3, Atlassian, Cloudflare R2, Salesforce, WordPress, and more.

+The [attachmentAV Virus and Malware Scan API](https://attachmentav.com/solution/virus-malware-scan-api/) provides a REST API allows you to integrate malware scans into your application.
+The solution comes in two variants:

 * [attachmentAV Virus Scan API (SaaS)](https://attachmentav.com/help/virus-malware-scan-api/setup-guide/): get started quickly with a fully-managed service
 * [attachmentAV Virus Scan API (Self-hosted on AWS)](https://attachmentav.com/help/virus-malware-scan-api-aws/setup-guide/): deploy the production-ready API on AWS

+attachmentAV raises the bar for information security.
+Our solution is ISO 27001 certified and GDPR compliant.
+We are establishing, implementing, maintaining, and continually improving an information security management system (ISMS).
+Sensitive data is encrypted in transit as well as at rest and deleted immediately after processing.
+More than 1,000 customers trust our malware protection technology.

+## Install SDK

 After you have subscribed to attachmentAV Virus Scan API (SaaS) or deployed attachmentAV Virus Scan API (Self-hosted on AWS), proceed with installing and configuring the SDK.

-## Install SDK

 Find the latest version of the [virus-scan-sdk](https://central.sonatype.com/artifact/com.attachmentav/virus-scan-sdk) on Maven Central and add it to the dependencies of your project.